MUK94/APF-APP/readme.md

-# Africa Phage Forum Application
+# APF PLATFORM WITH EXPRESS.JS

 Built using node.js, express, mongoDB, mongoose and Jonas 😊